-Many times abusive people try to get 209A protective orders against their victims in order to get back at them.
+Sometimes abusive people try to get 209A restraining orders against the people they have abused in order to get back at them.
 Judges know this.
-The judge may not give the abusive a protective order against you even if they asks for one.
-But sometimes abusive people are able to get protective orders against their victims.
+The judge may not give the abusive person a restraining order against you even if they asks for one.
+But sometimes abusive people are able to get protective orders against the people they abused.

-If you get served with a 209A protective order against you, take it seriously.
+If you get served with a 209A restraining order against you, take it seriously.
 Go to the hearing, no matter what anyone tells you.
-If you don't go to the hearing, the judge may give the person who abused you a protective order against you.
+If you don't go to the hearing, the judge may give the person who abused you a restraining order against you.
 You do not want that to happen, for many reasons:

 - The abusive person may lie about you or make up things you did so they can get a criminal case filed against you.

 - If the abusive person gets an order against you, it takes attention away from their own abusive behavior.
 It makes it seem like the domestic violence was your fault as much as it was their fault.

 - It is dangerous for you.
 If you each have protective orders against each other, the police may not know what to do when there is a problem.
 You might have trouble getting the police to arrest the abusive person for violating your order.
 This makes you less safe.